sebanalysis/sebanalysis.github.io/_posts/2022-10-09-powershell-autocompletion.md

 ## PowerShell Profile

 You will need to import all of these modules every time you start up by adding them to the PowerShell profile.
-I have described this at in [PowerShell profile](2022-10-09-powershell-profile).
+I have described this at in [PowerShell profile](./pwsh-profile).

+> See my PowerShell profile: __[Download](../assets/pwsh.ps1)

 ## Install z Module